AnimeThemes/animethemes-server/.github/CONTRIBUTING.md

 Confirm StyleCI passing status on push.

-Create Pull Request from your new feature branch to upstream release branch.
+Create Pull Request from the new feature branch to the upstream release branch.

 ## Pruning